 Tracking multiple sites so that visitors can go to both sites at the same time

 We use first-person cookies, which means siteB.com can not read the cookie set for the same contact on SiteA.com.
 This is the safest and preferred cookie standard.
-We pass the visitor id along to the various sites the customer is tracking in order to associate all the visitors' behaviors with a single contact in the Campaign.
+We pass the visitor id along to the various sites the customer is tracking to associate all the visitors' behaviors with a single contact in the Campaign.
 The webSyncID passed to siteB will cause the SiteB cookie to get set to the same value as the siteA cookie - both of which map to a single contact in Campaign.

-Keep in mind, if a visitor goes to siteA and then closes the browser and later goes directly to siteB, the Campaign will not recognize this as the same visitor.
+Keep in mind, if a visitor goes to siteA and then closes the browser and later goes to siteB, the Campaign will not recognize this as the same visitor.
 However, as soon as the person identifies themselves (say by submitting a form, or because they got a Campaign email that sent them to a site) we will associate the behavior of that site to the person's contact record.

 A visitor goes to siteA and submits a form - site A web tracking is now associated with that visitor.
-The same visitor goes directly to siteB (no link from siteA) a month or so later.
+The same visitor goes to siteB (no link from siteA) a month or so later.
 SiteB stores the visitor's behaviors anonymously.
 If the visitor then submits a form on siteB - the record will get matched in the database say on email - and we will recognize that this is the same person who was on site A and associates the behaviors from both sites to the same contact.
-Also, keep in mind, the main reason for adding a listing of all the domains a company has in the web tracking code is so that we can know when to add the webSyncID to any links on the page that are pointing to another tracked site.
-If the customer is not actually linking the sites together, there is no value in adding them to the meta tag.
-In the above scenario, where I have tracking on two sites that do not have links pointing to each other, the visitor can still have the behaviors associated together - assuming they submit a form on both sites or visit the sites through Campaign email.
+The main reason for adding a listing of all the domains a company has in the web tracking code is so that we can know when to add the webSyncID to any links on the page that are pointing to another tracked site.
+If the customer is not linking the sites together, there is no value in adding them to the meta tag.
+In this scenario, where I have tracking on two sites that do not have links pointing to each other, the visitor can still have the behaviors associated together - assuming they submit a form on both sites or visit the sites through Campaign email.

 A single contact in the Campaign can sometimes get associated with multiple cookies if each site they visited sets the cookie before it was associated with cookies from other tracked sites for a given customer.
 This is an okay outcome and the Campaign will associate the various cookies to the same contact as each one gets identified (submit a form, visit the site from email).